HNaga/1-Crispy-forms/packagereview/readme.md

-# Django package review
+# Django Package Review

-This is series of reviews of Django package
+This is a series of reviews of Django packages.

-This will be pushed to Githib